PromptSail/prompt_sail/docs/_docs/01-quick-start-guide.md

-## Run the Prompt Sail Docker images on your local machine
+## Run Prompt Sail on your local machine

 Prompt Sail is build as a set of docker containers.
 One for backend (promptsail-backend) and one for frontend (promptsail-ui).